Tom Alter: Television

-Alter appeared in much Indian television series, including Samvidhaan, all of which were praised by the audience for his acting.
+Alter appeared in many Indian television series, including Samvidhaan.
 In Zabaan Sambhalke he played the role of a British writer, Charles Spencers, who lives in India and wants to learn the Hindi language.
 He acted in the TV series Khamosh Sa Afsana (as a Husain Baba), telecast on Doordarshan in 2014–15.
 In November 2014, he played Sahir Ludhianvi in a stage production based on the life and work of the famous Urdu poet and film lyricist.
 He also played a schoolteacher in Yahan Ke Hum Sikandar.
 Alter has worked as the red robe guru in Mukesh Khanna's TV production Shaktimaan (1998–2002).
-Also, he appeared in Contiloe & Cinevistaas show Ssshhhh...Koi Hai in 2002-03.
+Also, he appeared in Contiloe & Cinevistaas show Ssshhhh...Koi Hai in 2002–03.
 He played Indian characters in Indian television series, such as the long-running Junoon, in which he was the sadistic mob lord Keshav Kalsi.
 He anchored "Adabi Cocktail" in 2000 telecast on Urdu Television Network and interviewed Johny Walker, Naushad, TunTun, Hasan Kamaal, Adnan Sami, Jagdeep, Naqsh layalpuri and many more.

 Theatre

-Alter was also a stage actor.
-In 1977, he, Naseeruddin Shah, and Benjamin Gilani formed a theatre group called Motley Productions.
+In 1978, he, Naseeruddin Shah, and Benjamin Gilani formed a theatre group called Motley Productions.
 Their first play was Samuel Beckett's play Waiting for Godot, which was staged at Prithvi Theatre, Bombay, on 29 July 1979.
 He went on to appear in many other plays at the theatre, including an adaptation of Vaikom Muhammad Basheer's My Grandad Had an Elephant which was performed on 7 June 2011.
 He has also worked with the New Delhi theatre group Pierrot's Troupe.

 In the early 2000s, he played the Indian independence activist Maulana Azad in a one-man Urdu-language play.

 In Ghalib In Delhi, he played the role of Urdu poet Mirza Ghalib.

 He was the lead actor in "Once Upon A Time", a collection of five short stories presented as vignettes, directed by Sujata Soni Bali and co-starring prominent stage actor and TV personality Sunit Tandon.
 The production was last staged in Mumbai on 17 June 2017.